-Specifically, the MBO quantitative objectives are assigned as follows:
+More specifically, the MBO quantitative objectives are assigned as follows:

-i. with regard to Senior Executives and Executives who report directly to the Chief Executive Officer and the heads of the Corporate Control Functions, the objectives are discussed by the latter with the Chief Executive Officer, and subsequently

-- submitted by the Chief Executive Officer to the Board of Directors for approval, in accordance with the regulations and this Policy; - ii. for the rest of the Bank's Employees, the objectives are approved by the Chief Executive Officer; - iii. as for Risk Takers of the Subsidiaries, targets are approved by the Chief Executive Officer; - iv. for the rest of the Employees of the Subsidiaries, the objectives are approved by the Chief Executive Officer of the Subsidiary in question, after consultation with the Human Resources & Organizational Development Function, on the basis of the delegation of powers structure.
+- with regard to Senior Executives and Executives who report directly to the Chief Executive Officer and the Heads of Corporate Control Functions, the objectives are discussed by the latter with the Chief Executive Officer, and subsequently submitted by the Chief Executive Officer to the Board of Directors for approval, in accordance with the regulations and this Policy; - ii. for the rest of the Bank's Employees, the objectives are approved by the Chief Executive Officer; - iii. as for Risk Takers of the Subsidiaries, targets are approved by the Chief Executive Officer; - iv. for the rest of the Employees of Subsidiaries, the objectives are approved by the Chief Executive Officer of the Subsidiary in question, after consultation with the Human Resources and Organisational Development Function, on the basis of the structure of delegated powers.

-In addition to the satisfaction of individual objectives, the accrual and disbursement of the MBO is also conditional on compliance with the corporate gates of (i) liquidity, (ii) capital and (iii) positive profitability adjusted for risk and cost of capital (Risk-Adjusted EBTDA or EBTDA RA), described in point (B) below (Verification of the achievement of corporate objectives).
+In addition to meeting individual objectives, the accrual and payment of the MBO is also conditional on compliance with the corporate gates of (i) liquidity, (ii) capital and (iii) positive profitability adjusted for risk and cost of capital (Risk-Adjusted EBTDA or EBTDA^{RA}), described in point (B) of this paragraph (Verification of the achievement of corporate objectives).